 Make use of the underutilized space

 The underutilized space in the physical store is another visual merchandising element that needs to be taken care of.
-It is the area between the displayed merchandise and the ceiling that is usually forgotten by many retailers.
+It is the area between the displayed merchandise and the ceiling that many retailers usually forget.
 You can use this space to display information about brands or specific products.
 Moreover, merchants can utilize it by displaying customer testimonials with their names and pictures.

 Also, you can display graphics that help customers make associations with your items.
 For example, a cosmetics store could display a woman doing her makeup for a date, which helps create an association between the brand’s makeup products and a woman’s lifestyle.